ff13dfly/Anchor/js/README.md

 ## Test

 Node.js is needed to test.
 Test will output the result on console screen.
 When write to the node, test will wait the "Finalized" status done, that may take a bit long time to test.
+There will be an overview at the end of all tests.

 ### Requirement